 There is so much more to treatment than numerous prescriptions and surgeries and trying to figure out what size I wanted my reconstructed boobs to be.
 I wanted and needed to understand how to manage my cancer and my risks of recurrence and how to get well and return to some semblance of a normal life.
 What I found is doctors treat symptoms and disease and specialize in their areas.

 My experience of being reduced to a symptom or a statistic was frustrating and aggravating.
 At each stage of my recovery when asked questions about side effects, long term effectiveness and the impact of these medications and treatments on my quality of life I felt like I was given a bunch of statistics and prescriptions and too often was sent to another specialist.

 As an integrative practitioner I hope to be the kind of resource and supportive practitioner I needed that day I walked down the hall years ago.
 I strive to help my clients understand their treatment options and make informed decisions from a place of knowledge and empowerment.
 Every decision we make is highly personal and there is not one right way for everyone.
-By incorporating the best of conventional medicine and evidence based integrative medicine, mind body medicine and functional medicine I believe we can create a long term recovery plan unique to each person.
+By incorporating the best of conventional medicine, functional medicine and evidence based complementary therapies I believe we can create a long term recovery plan that gives us the best quality of life and piece of mind.